andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

 seems like useeffect is the way to do async stuff, based on what ive seen in instagram. the other way is through click listeners.

-its very import where state is declared. if its too low down the tree, only the children will get rendered.
+its very important where state is declared. if its too low down the tree, only the children will get rendered.

+when inspecting facebook, when scrolling, just the new divs flash, not the old, so i thought they append the new elements. but upon inspecting my app which renders the whole list of data with every new element, just the new divs flash as well. so now i dont know if fb appends new elements or something else. also after inspecting my own app which, in the console, says it rerenders every entry, in the elements however, only new entries appear after scrolling.

+order goes functions, then set states batched together because it's async, but if theres a conflic, most recent one wins, which is opposite of normal programming, then effect?